AmanJain2903/Mickey-AI-Clone/README.md

 - **Handler**: Google Calendar integration with real-time availability checking
 - **Features**: 1-hour availability windows, America/Los_Angeles timezone, meeting coordination, business hours enforcement (8AM-8PM PT)

+#### � **NEW: Intelligent Lead Management**
+- **NEW FEATURE**: Automatic lead detection and professional opportunity tracking
+- **Examples**:
+  - "I'm from Microsoft, we have an opening for a software engineer"
+  - "Our startup is looking for a technical co-founder"
+  - "We'd like to collaborate on a project"
+  - "I represent a client interested in your expertise"
+- **Handler**: Google Sheets Server with intelligent lead analysis and automated capture
+- **Features**: Contact extraction (name, email, phone, organization, designation), intent analysis, smart prompting for missing information
+- **Privacy**: Operates as private tool - users unaware of lead tracking functionality
+- **Requirements**: Minimum contact information (email or phone) before lead capture
 #### 📧 **Communication & Notification Requests**
 - **NEW FEATURE**: Requests to send messages, notifications, or meeting invites to Aman
 - **Examples**: